JureSeselj/discover-the-world/README.md

 * Navbar with Home and High Scores button to allow the user easy access to all pages.
 ### Introduction Page

-* Game introduction to allow user to know the main story and play button to begin the game.
+* Game introduction to allow user to know the main story about the game.

 * Short game instruction to assure that user can play the game without doubts and easily.

+* Underneath introduction is play button to begin the game.

 ### Game Page